Ron Pope: Background and career

-Ron founded the record label, Brooklyn Basement Records, alongside his wife, Blair.
-The roster now includes rock artist Truett.
+Ron founded the record label, Brooklyn Basement Records, alongside his wife, Blair Clark.

+Pope's first release since moving to Nashville was "Work" which Rolling Stone lauded as "a stew of musical ideas and stories sourced from many different points in time, but firmly held together by Pope’s consistent songwriting voice."

 On March 6, 2017, he took part in a benefit concert celebrating the music of Aretha Franklin at Carnegie Hall.

 Television placements

 He has had two songs placed on FOX's So You Think You Can Dance in both Canada and the US.
 He was featured in the season three premiere of The Vampire Diaries on The CW.
 "A Drop in the Ocean" was performed on the UK television show Made in Chelsea by the British reality star Caggie Dunlop, and also in the fourth season of 90210.
-He also guest starred in season 3 episode 17 of Nashville.
+He also guest starred as himself in season 3 episode 17 of Nashville.